OS-Layout/Binke/SECURITY.md

 How Do You Report a Vulnerability?

-Tell Me on Gethub Or Youtube.
+Tell Me on Github Or Youtube.